dannystettler/VCF-Lab/README.md

 ### Prerequisites

+Network:
+- Jumbo frames: enabled
+- VLANs:  at least 4-5 VLANs available for Management (Host and VMs), VSAN, VMOTION and Overlay.
+More as needed

-The host hosting the nested ESX VMs must have:
+Host running the nested ESX VMs must have:
 - running ESX 8.0 U3 or later
 - a trunc portgroup configured
   - VLAN ID: all (4095)